DataBiosphere/wdl-conformance-tests/README.md

   --progress            Print the progress of the test suite as it runs.

 ```
-Invoking `run.py` with no options will result in the entire test suite being ran, which can take a long time.
+Invoking `run.py` with no options will result in the entire test suite being run, which can take a long time.
 Including `--progress` is recommended when running over a long period of time.

 Certain tests can be specified with `--id`, `--tags`, and `--numbers`: